-The increase in net assets of approximately \$1.2 million in 2009 from 2008 is primarily due to the additional rental payment of approximately \$1 million to cash fund the 1995A Reserve Deposit.
-The decrease in net assets of approximately \$7.0 million in 2008 from 2007 is primarily due to the approximate \$23.3 million loss on the 2008 Swap Termination, offset by approximately \$16.4 million additional rental payment for the 2008 Swap Termination.
+The changes in net assets reported for 2010 and 2009 primarily relate to the receipt of an additional rental payment in 2009 to cash fund the 1995A Reserve Deposit and a fluctuation in administrative expenses due to writing off a liability to another government in that same year.
+The decrease in net assets of approximately \$7.0 million in 2008 is primarily due to the approximate \$23.3 million loss on the 2008 Swap Termination, offset by approximately \$16.4 million additional rental payment for the 2008 Swap Termination.